alugha/hls.js/api-extractor/report/hls.js.api.md

     static parseAttrList(input: string): Record<string, any>;
 }

-// Warning: (ae-missing-release-tag) "AudioPlaylistType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type AudioPlaylistType = 'AUDIO';

-// Warning: (ae-missing-release-tag) "AudioSelectionOption" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type AudioSelectionOption = {
-    lang?: string;
-    assocLang?: string;
-    characteristics?: string;
-    channels?: string;
-    name?: string;
-    audioCodec?: string;
-    groupId?: string;
-    default?: boolean;
-};
+// Warning: (ae-forgotten-export) The symbol "NetworkComponentAPI" needs to be exported by the entry point exports-named.d.ts
 // Warning: (ae-missing-release-tag) "AudioStreamController" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class AudioStreamController extends BaseStreamController implements NetworkComponentAPI {
-    // Warning: (ae-forgotten-export) The symbol "FragmentTracker" needs to be exported by the entry point hls.d.ts
+    // Warning: (ae-forgotten-export) The symbol "FragmentTracker" needs to be exported by the entry point exports-named.d.ts
-    // Warning: (ae-forgotten-export) The symbol "KeyLoader" needs to be exported by the entry point hls.d.ts constructor(hls: Hls, fragmentTracker: FragmentTracker, keyLoader: KeyLoader);
+    // Warning: (ae-forgotten-export) The symbol "KeyLoader" needs to be exported by the entry point exports-named.d.ts constructor(hls: Hls, fragmentTracker: FragmentTracker, keyLoader: KeyLoader);
     // (undocumented)
     clearWaitingFragment(): void;